 Section 3.
 Actions of Officers Authorized.
-The officers of the Agency, including, without limitation, the President and CEO, and the Vice President of Economic Development, are hereby authorized and directed to take such actions as they may deem necessary or advisable in order to support the conveyance of the Garage Parcel or some portion thereof and to carry out and perform the purposes of this Resolution.
+The officers of the Agency, including, without limitation, the President and CEO, and Vice President of Procurement are hereby authorized and directed to execute all documents and take such actions as they may deem necessary or advisable in order to carry out and perform the purposes of this Resolution and the Contract and the execution of such documents or taking of such action shall be conclusive evidence of such necessity or advisability.